Galz648/studytracker/README.md

 ## TODO:

-# create authentication and authorization for user resources (url) - look up custom decorators
+create authentication and authorization for user resources (url) - look up custom decorators learn how to write tests create the prisma schema:

-# create a the crud methods

-# learn how to write tests
+- allowed_domains - domains that will be collected by the extension
+- Users - the user has a many to many relationship with the urls table
+- Urls - has a one to many (one domain to many urls), where a url is an allowed domain + path.
+The urls table has a many to many relationship with the users table.

 ## Support